Nisan01/aiVoice-agent-nextjs/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-##Credits
-Regarding credits if the vapi credits are over ,you can use another gmail and take free of 10$ credit and use it in your project .
+:Regarding credits if the vapi credits are over ,you can use another gmail and take free of 10$ credit and use it in your project .
 Also for open ai model , mostly it is free and if not just change the model name thats it guys ,,Enjoy !!